Pollis22/JIE-Mastery-Tutor-V2/replit.md

 # AI Tutor - Web Application

 ## Overview
-This project is a production-ready conversational AI tutoring web platform for Math, English, and Spanish, supporting 22 languages.
+This project is a production-ready conversational AI tutoring web platform for Math, English, and Spanish, supporting 22 languages and designed for global accessibility.
 It offers interactive voice conversations, personalized quizzes, and adaptive learning paths.
-The platform features a multi-agent AI system with five age-specific tutors (K-2, Grades 3-5, 6-8, 9-12, College/Adult), each optimized for their target age group.
-It uses the **Adaptive Socratic Method** which balances guided discovery with direct instruction to prevent frustration while maximizing learning.
-The platform supports a hybrid minute tracking policy (subscription and rollover minutes) and prioritizes per-session configuration for flexible family sharing, designed for high reliability and a streamlined user experience.
-The business vision is to provide a globally accessible, effective, and frustration-free AI tutoring experience that adapts to individual learning needs.
+The platform features a multi-agent AI system with five age-specific tutors (K-2, Grades 3-5, 6-8, 9-12, College/Adult) optimized for their target age groups.
+It utilizes an Adaptive Socratic Method to balance guided discovery with direct instruction, aiming to prevent frustration and maximize learning.
+The platform supports a hybrid minute tracking policy (subscription and rollover minutes) and prioritizes per-session configuration for flexible family sharing, ensuring high reliability and a streamlined user experience.

 ## User Preferences
 Preferred communication style: Simple, everyday language.